One annoying thing about programming is the wide range of errors that crop up

 displays the error with it's line number.
 However, if an error occurs within

-block, the code inside the except
+the try block, the code inside the except block is

 executed immediately.